 Are you concerned about your brain health?
 Is a loved one showing signs of dementia?
 Learn more about Alzheimer’s disease and dementia care at Nuvance Health and find a neurologist here.

-Diabetes, high blood pressure, obesity, physical activity, and smoking fall into the category of “lifestyle issues,” but they also relate to an individual’s level of vascular health.
-Researchers aren’t entirely sure why vascular health is linked to dementia risk; but keeping your body’s blood vessels functioning well promotes blood flow to the brain, which could affect the mental processes involved in learning, problem solving, remembering, and thinking.
+Diabetes, high blood pressure, obesity, physical activity and smoking fall into the category of “lifestyle issues” that may be changed to reduce dementia risk.
+They also relate to vascular health.
+Researchers are not entirely sure why vascular health is linked to dementia risk; but keeping your body’s blood vessels functioning well promotes blood flow to the brain, which could affect the mental processes involved in learning, problem solving, remembering and thinking.

 Avoiding excessive alcohol consumption may reduce your risk of developing dementia.
 Alcohol is a toxin to multiple organs, including the brain.
 Excessive alcohol use is defined as consuming eight drinks or more per week for women and 15 drinks or more per week for men.

-Avoiding TBIs, such as concussions, can prevent brain damage that could eventually contribute to the onset of dementia.
-Studies over the last 30 years have shown individuals who experience moderate, severe, or repeated mild TBIs may have an increased risk of developing dementia years after the original head injury occurred.
-It’s important to know that there’s no evidence that a single TBI increases dementia risk, and more research is needed to determine the exact link between TBIs and dementia.
+Avoiding traumatic brain injuries (TBIs), such as concussions, can prevent brain damage that may eventually contribute to the onset of dementia.
+Studies over the last 30 years have shown individuals who experience moderate, severe or repeated mild TBIs may have an increased risk of developing dementia years after the original head injury occurred.
+It is important to know there is no evidence that a single TBI increases dementia risk, and more research is needed to determine the exact link between TBIs and dementia.

 Related article — Brain health supplements: What you need to know

-Although there’s still much to learn about dementia, preventive medical care and lifestyle choices as you age may help reduce your dementia risks.To summarize things you can do to potentially reduce your risk of dementia:
+Although there is still much to learn about dementia, preventive medical care and lifestyle choices as you age may help reduce your dementia risks, including:

 - Get regular exercise and eat a healthy diet to prevent diabetes and obesity